yellowcrayon/yellowcrayon.github.io/_posts/2017-06-10-brainhacks.md

 My main goal for the course was to show students the ways in which our brains can mislead us, and to emphasize that human brains do not think rationally by default.

 Course topics included
-- Memories: our memories are unstable, and can be manipulated accidentally or intentionally
+- Memories: our memories are unstable, and can be manipulated accidentally or intentionally.
-- Cognitive biases: human brains are hardwired to take shortcuts that limit our ability to think logically
+- Cognitive biases: human brains are hardwired to take shortcuts that limit our ability to think logically.
-- Interpreting data: the way in which information is presented can distort our perception of it
+- Interpreting data: the way in which information is presented can distort our perception of it.
-- Troubleshooting and the scientific method: troubleshooting is making small predictions and thinking of ways to prove or disprove them; the scientific method is the same process on a larger scale
+- Troubleshooting and the scientific method: troubleshooting is making small predictions and thinking of ways to prove or disprove them; the scientific method is the same process on a larger scale.
-- Designing experiments: scientists use the strategies of controlling, blinding, and repeating to break down problems and uncover the truth
+- Designing experiments: scientists use the strategies of controlling, blinding, and repeating to break down problems and uncover the truth.

 ## The School for Scientific Thought